 Nakasendo Trail - Magome to Nagiso – Gifu/Nagano, Japan

-I was excited for my hike on the Nakasendo Trail, one of Edo-period trade routes connecting Tokyo and Kyoto.
-This historic trail passes through old post towns, many still retaining their traditional charm.
+I was excited for my hike on the Nakasendo Trail, one of the Edo-period trade routes connecting Tokyo and Kyoto.
+This historic trail passes through old post towns, many of which still retain their traditional charm.

 Route Overview